-This recipe might seem random, but my brother showed up at my mom’s house with this stuff a few weeks ago.
+This recipe might seem random, but my brother showed up at my mom’s house with Strawberry Rhubarb Jam a few weeks ago.
 After I got over the shock of finding out that he could a) cook and b) knew what a rhubarb was, I gave his jam a try.
 It’s delicious!
 I’ve put this stuff of everything!
 Sandwiches, yogurt, ice cream, even in my new favorite Overnight Oatmeal.
 He finally gave me the recipe. enjoy!
 Continue reading

 These are eight delicious and easy vegetarian (and vegan) recipes that will make any summer BBQ host happy.
 They are also great to bring if you are one of the few vegetarians invited, but you want to be able to comfortably share.
 Continue reading